dexterlabora/json-magic/readme.md

 ### Postman Visualization

-A light way version to use within a Postman Test Visualization
+A vanilla JS version to use within a Postman Test Visualization

 - [Read Me](postman/readme.md)